tobkim/pangolin-ip-rule-manager/README.md

 2) Copy config.env.sample to config.env and update the values.
   - PANGOLIN_URL: Your Pangolin API base URL
   - ORG_ID: Your Pangolin organization ID (string)
-  - PANGOLIN_TOKEN: API token with the required permissions
+  - PANGOLIN_TOKEN: API token with the required permissions (see below)
   - RESOURCE_IDS: Comma-separated list of resource IDs to manage (e.g., 2,7,12).
-The available resource ids are listed in the logs at the start of the container.
+The available resource ids cannot be seen anymore in the newer pangolin versions.
+They are listed in the logs at the start of the container to help you out.

 3) Start the service